ymherklotz/vericert/README.md

 ## Launching the VM

 After downloading the VM, we recommend using [VirtualBox](https://www.virtualbox.org/).
-After launching virtual box, the VM can be imported using `File -> Import Appliance` and then pointing it towards the OVA file that was downloaded.
+After launching VirtualBox, the VM can be imported using `File -> Import Appliance` and then pointing it towards the OVA file that was downloaded.